libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 width="50%"
 >}}

-ISA-95 part 4 defines the level-3 models of work.
+ISA-95 Part 4 defines the level-3 models of work.
 These models are more granular and detailed than their corresponding operational models.

-Typically, one operations request corresponds to one work request, and they differ the degree of detail reported in the work request.
+Typically, one operations request corresponds to one work request, and they differ in the degree of detail reported in the work request.
 For example, the operations request may ask for 1000 intermediate widgets, and the work request produces these intermediate widgets.

 However, a work request may also fulfill multiple or even fractional operations requests―for example, a work request may produce 1500 intermediate widgets, allocating 1000 to fulfill the operational request and sending the spare 500 to storage.